kevcen/visuAlgorithm/README.md

 - [Randomised Kruskal's Maze Generation](https://github.com/kevcen/visuAlgorithm/wiki/Randomised-Kruskal's-Maze-Generation)

 ## How to build and run the project
-Clone the project and then run the command
+Simply clone the project and then run the command

 `./gradlew run`